Neuroimmunology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Immune-mediated cerebellar ataxias are divided into paraneoplastic and nonparaneoplastic diseases.
-The latter include gluten ataxia, postinfectious cerebellitis, opsoclonus myoclonus ataxia syndrome, anti-GAD ataxia, and primary autoimmune cerebellar ataxia (PACA).
-When autoimmunity is triggered by another condition (eg, gluten sensitivity in gluten ataxia and infection in postinfectious cerebellitis), treatment priority should be given to the removal of the trigger.
-If this is not possible, or when autoimmunity is not caused by an obvious trigger (eg, primary autoimmune cerebellar ataxia), various combinations of immunotherapies can be used to prevent the progression of the ataxia or stabilize any clinical deficits.
-Immunotherapy should be introduced as soon as possible, during the period of maintained cerebellar reserve, defined as the capacity for compensation and restoration of neural function.
-Assuming immunotherapies arrest the progression, the reversibility of the ataxia depends on functional remodeling in the cerebellar circuitry, which is characterized by a high degree of plasticity.
-Good prognosis is characteristic of nonparaneoplastic immune-mediated cerebellar ataxias, in contrast to the poor prognosis seen in paraneoplastic cerebellar degeneration.
-For successful intervention, a diagnosis of nonparaneoplastic immune-mediated cerebellar ataxias is necessary at the early stages of the disease before neuronal loss compromises cerebellar reserve.
+The latter include gluten ataxia, postinfectious cerebellitis, opsoclonus myoclonus ataxia syndrome, anti-GAD ataxia, and primary autoimmune cerebellar ataxia.
+When autoimmunity is triggered by another condition (eg, gluten sensitivity in gluten ataxia), treatment priority should be given to removing the trigger.
+If this is not possible, or when autoimmunity is not caused by an obvious trigger, various combinations of immunotherapies can be used to prevent the progression of the ataxia.
+Immunotherapy should be initiated as soon as possible during the period of maintained cerebellar reserve, defined as the capacity to compensate for and restore neural function.
+Assuming immunotherapies arrest progression, the reversibility of ataxia depends on functional remodeling of the cerebellar circuitry, which is characterized by a high degree of plasticity.
+In general, prognosis is better for non-paraneoplastic immune-mediated cerebellar ataxias when therapies are initiated promptly, in contrast to the poor prognosis of paraneoplastic cerebellar degeneration.
+For successful intervention, a diagnosis of nonparaneoplastic immune-mediated cerebellar ataxia is necessary at the early stages of the disease before neuronal loss compromises cerebellar reserve.

 • Nonparaneoplastic immune-mediated cerebellar ataxias include diverse etiologies. | |